MileHacker Logo

 • Atmospheric Quality: Can be a concern.
 Check AQI with local apps.
 Wear an N95 mask if sensitive or if AQI is high.

 • Insect Bites: A mosquito-borne tropical disease is present.
-Use Insect repellent, especially during warmer months.
+Use Insect repellent, particularly in the warmer months.

 Healthcare & Safety